-1. It shall be unlawful for any owner of any dog being kept in the Town, over the age of six months, or within thirty (30) days of acquisition of said dog, whichever occurs last, to fail to obtain a license for such animal as required by this Section.
+1. It shall be unlawful for any owner of any dog, over the age of six months, or within thirty (30) days of acquisition of said dog, whichever occurs last, to fail to obtain a license for such animal as required by this Section.

-2. Application for a Dog License shall be made to the Castle Rock Police Department or to such agents as designated by the Police Department.
+2. Application for a dog license shall be made to the Castle Rock Police Department or to such agents as designated by the Police Department.
 Dog licenses and tags shall be issued, renewed, replaced and expired in accordance with the Town's application requirements.

-3. The License fee, including the fee for replacement Licenses, shall be in amounts as set by the Town.
+3. The license fee, including the fee for replacement licenses, shall be in an amount as set by the Town.